-Shortly after Delia and I finished our Fodor’s Czechoslovakia travel guide (in the spring of 1991), I resigned my position at Business International in Vienna and made the move up to Prague in June 1991.
-I appreciated my job and the opportunities it gave me to write and travel.
-By this time, though, the energy and excitement on the European continent had shifted to the other side of the old Iron Curtain.
+In early 1991, I resigned my position at Business International in Vienna and relocated permanently to Prague in June of that year.
+I appreciated my job in Vienna and the opportunities it gave me to write and travel.
+By this time, though, all the energy and excitement on the European continent had clearly shifted to the other side of the old Iron Curtain.
 I wanted to experience that energy for myself.

 Prague, on my arrival, glowed in early-summer sunshine.
 The first signs of the city’s tourism renaissance – the souvenir shops, sightseeing tours and room-finding services – sprouted around Old Town Square like snowdrops after a forty-year winter.
 The number of tourists that summer was noticeably larger than in previous years but still modest compared to what future seasons would bring.
-Within a year – though no one yet realized it – a new wave of visitors would start arriving in Prague.
+Within a year – though no one realized it just yet – a new wave of visitors would start arriving in Prague.
 These weren’t tourists exactly, but rather thousands of young people from all around the world who were drawn to the city by the enduring popularity of the country’s president, Václav Havel, and the romantic notion – part real, part hype – that Prague was a modern-day version of “Paris” of the 1920s.
-I will focus more on this strange, exciting expat “invasion” in the next chapter.
+I focus more on this strange, exciting expat “invasion” in Part 2 of this post.

 For the first time in years, I was unemployed and free as a bird.
-I found a black-market apartment in Prague’s Old Town, enrolled in a Czech-language class for foreigners and started to make my first Prague friends.
+I found a black-market apartment in Prague’s Old Town, enrolled in a Czech-language class for foreigners and started to make my first local friends.
 One of those new acquaintances was Lisa Frankenberg (Leshne), an ambitious American in her 20s who had moved to Prague a few months before I did.
 She told me about her goal of starting a new English-language newspaper, The Prague Post.
 Not long after we met, she asked me to join the paper as the business editor.
-I wasn’t sure I wanted to leap back into journalism so quickly, but I needed the work (that Old Town apartment wasn’t cheap by local standards) and eventually said yes.
+I wasn’t sure that I wanted to leap back into journalism so quickly, but I needed the work (that Old Town apartment wasn’t cheap) and eventually said "yes."

-Looking back now on those early years after the Velvet Revolution, what’s often forgotten is just how uncertain and stressful they really were.
-That bright summer sunshine on my arrival had blotted out dark shadows still lurking in the corners.
+Looking back now on those first, early years after the Velvet Revolution, what’s often forgotten is just how uncertain and stressful they really were.
+That bright summer sunshine on my arrival had blotted out the dark shadows that were still lurking in the corners.
 The country’s new leaders faced seemingly intractable problems.
 Some were common across the whole of the Eastern bloc; others were unique to Czechoslovakia’s own history.
-Aside from the big, geopolitical question that hung over the entire region of whether the political gains made in the 1989 revolutions could survive, all of the countries wrestled with the common problem of what to do with the thousands of deposed communists and individuals who had collaborated with the old regimes.
+Aside from the big, geopolitical question that hung over the entire region of whether the political gains made in the 1989 revolutions would survive, all of the countries wrestled with the common problem of what to do with the thousands of deposed communists and individuals who had collaborated with the old regimes.
 Should former leaders and informants be allowed to hold public office and other positions of authority or should they be blacklisted and banned?
 In Bucharest, the previous year, I saw first-hand just how passionate that fight could be.
-Romania’s failure to limit the activities of former communists there sparked massive pro-democracy demonstrations and led to the bloody crackdown in Bucharest that Delia and I inadvertently walked into.
+Romania’s failure to limit the activities of former communists there had sparked massive pro-democracy demonstrations and led to a bloody crackdown in June 1990 that I (and my girlfriend at the time, Delia) had inadvertently walked into.

-The various countries also confronted the daunting challenge of how best to transform their old state-run, centrally planned economies to compete on world markets.
-The Velvet Revolution fully opened up Czechoslovakia’s industry, for the first time in decades, to international competition.
-Many of the big, national enterprises had been artificially supported by the state for decades.
+The former Eastern bloc countries also confronted the daunting challenge of how best to transform their old state-run, centrally planned economies to compete on world markets.
+The Velvet Revolution had fully opened up Czechoslovakia’s industry, for the first time in decades, to international competition.
+Many of the old state-run enterprises had been artificially supported by the communist regime.
 Mass closures would lead to big job losses.
-The Czechoslovak crown, similarly, would now float freely on international currency markets.
+The Czechoslovak crown, similarly, would now be allowed to float freely on international currency markets.
 Officials feared that any big drop in the crown’s value would raise the cost of imported goods and spark a disastrous rise in consumer prices.

-I’d like to be able to write here that I was alarmed by the breakdown of Civic Forum and the appearance of competing political parties, but that was not the case.
-I (and many others) initially welcomed the splintering of these big political umbrella groups into individual political parties as a sign that Czechoslovakia was simply becoming a more “normal” country.
-I reasoned it was far healthier for people to be able to see and evaluate political and philosophical disagreements than to be blinded by any projection of false unity.
-In retrospect, I now see those developments differently.
-The early disagreements ran so deep – and became so personal – that they divided people into competing camps and hampered collective efforts to solve big problems.
-At The Prague Post, we saw up close the heat these battles generated.
+I’d like to be able to write here that I was alarmed by the break-up of Civic Forum and the appearance of competing political parties, but that was simply not the case.
+I (and many others) initially welcomed the splintering of these big political umbrella groups into individual political parties as a sign that Czechoslovakia was simply becoming a “normal” country.
+I reasoned it was healthier for people to be able to see and evaluate political and philosophical disagreements than to be blinded by any projection of false unity.
+In retrospect, I now see the developments differently.
+Those early disagreements between leaders ran so deep – and became so personal – that they divided people into competing camps and hampered collective efforts to solve big problems.
+At The Prague Post, we saw up close the heat those battles generated.
 Despite our best intentions to remain impartial, we often found ourselves unwittingly dragged into the country’s biggest post-revolutionary fights.

 The star of the party was the paper’s Editor-in-Chief, the American journalist Alan Levy.
 Alan, who was 59 at the time, was by far the oldest member of our staff and the only one who enjoyed any name recognition among average Czechs.
 He had lived in Czechoslovakia in the 1960s and experienced the 1968 Warsaw Pact invasion firsthand.
 His 1972 account of those events, Rowboat to Prague (later reprinted as So Many Heroes), was widely read and respected.
 In the aftermath of the invasion, the communists had expelled Alan and his family, and they eventually resettled in Vienna.
 During the ‘80s, when Alan and I both lived in the Austrian capital, I would occasionally run into him at the city’s English-language theater, where he worked as a dramaturg.
 He had even once hired Delia to help him transcribe his notes onto computer disks.
 Alan viewed his return to Prague as part of the city’s (and country’s) wider post-communist redemption story, and he reveled in the attention that night.